General Information and Procedures

 The materials to submit for standard and expedited reviews are identical and they should be submitted to the IRB chair.
-Please submit 2 hard copies of all materials.
+Please submit one PDF file containing all required materials for review to the IRB chair.
 For standard IRB reviews, the procedure normally takes about four weeks.
 For expedited IRB reviews, the procedure normally takes about one week.
 Currently, the IRB chair is:

 4484 Peachtree Road, N.E.

 What are the materials to submit for IRB review?

 To request approval of your project by the IRB, you need to submit the following documents in one PDF file to the IRB chair:

 - A completed IRB Approval Request Form (available on the OU IRB website).